MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 }
 ```

-## Instantiate the WidgetProvider class from main
+## Register a class factory that will instantiate WidgetProvider on request

 Add the header that defines the **WidgetProvider** class to the includes at the top of your app's `main.cpp` file.
 We will also be including **mutex** here.